ordinals/ord/docs/src/guides/ordinal-hunting.md

 #### Sparrow Wallet

 Navigate to the `Settings` tab, then to `Script Policy`, and press the edit button to display the descriptor.

 ### Transferring Ordinals

-`ord` does not yet support transferring specific ordinals.
-Currently, your best bet is to use the `bitcoin-cli` commands `createrawtransaction`, `signrawtransactionwithwallet`, and `sendrawtransaction`, however, how to do so is complex and outside the scope of this guide.
+The `ord` wallet supports transferring specific satoshis.
+You can also use `bitcoin-cli` commands `createrawtransaction`, `signrawtransactionwithwallet`, and `sendrawtransaction`, how to do so is complex and outside the scope of this guide.